 I’m starting up my videos on JubakAM.com again–this time using YouTube as a platform.
-The fourteenth YouTube video “3 Picks for Continued Volatility” went up today.
+My eightieth YouTube video “Trend of the Week: Ten-Year Treasury Notes are Tracking Volatility” went up today.

 With the VIX “fear index” falling back closer to “normal” levels–it dropped to 21.89 yesterday from 31.12 on December 1–it sure feels like the extreme volatility of the end of November and early December is on the ebb.
 The move to yesterday’s 21.89 close from December 1 was was a surge of 30% in the CBOE S&P 500 Volatility Index in a week.
 This move away from panic follows on a jump in the “fear index” in the week from November 24 to December 1 of 67% in the opposite direction.
 I’d be surprised if we don’t see another surge in volatility in the rest of December or in January with what promises to be a crazy earnings season, but even if volatility holds at something like today’s level–slightly elevated from the historical averages but in the rough ballpark–don’t forget that volatility has a long tail.
 Volatility, in fact, creates volatility.
 And not least of all in individual stocks.

 Even as stock market indexes hit record high after record high, Wall Street is buying options to hedge against risk in the Standard & Poor’s 500.